Berkeley-MDes/tdf-fa23-yoojinleem/weekly-reports/Week of 082823 (Week2).md

 - What would a completely new holder look like if I were to design it?
 I recently purchased a laptop holder to dock my laptop.
 During the buying process, I found that there were holders that were 'completely fixed' in place, but there were also holders where you could pull up a flat base to adjust the height.
 As a typical consumer, I used to just contemplate what would be more convenient.
 Now, as a designer, I can analyze the pros and cons from a different perspective, which I believe will positively influence my future purchases.

 - In particular, the adjustable holder I purchased has the advantage of being able to change both its height and angle.
 However, its fixation isn't as strong, so when typing on the keyboard, the monitor shakes quite a bit.
 As with any design, there are downsides.
 Through this purchase and design experience, I realized the potential for crafting more meticulous and human-centered designs in the future.

+### Summary ###

+- This week seemed to be a time of setting the framework.
+Of course, even this initial step was challenging for me.
+As I delve deeper into this realm, I anticipate getting lost amid the multitude of techniques and the intricacies of 3D.
+Still, I hope to overcome future challenges with the lessons I learned this week.
+It's an exciting week, knowing there's so much more to learn.

+- From what I can tell, mastering 3D in just one semester seems nearly impossible.
+However, I'm inclined to try out various tools simultaneously.
+I suspect the gaps between these tools won't be too vast.
+Most of my design friends frequently use Blender, a graphic-based free tool, so I intend to explore it as well.

+- Having some experience with Figma, I'd like to teach my peers about symbols and share shortcuts that will be useful as the course progresses.
+With technology on our side, I believe we can live more efficiently.
+This prospect feels refreshing and, simultaneously, both exciting and daunting.